nojhan/colout/README.md

 `colout` comes with some predefined themes to rapidly color well-known outputs (see the `-t` switch below).

-If the python-pygments library is available, `colout` can be used as an interface to it (see also the `-s` switch below).
+If the python3-pygments library is available, `colout` can be used as an interface to it (see also the `-s` switch below).

 To have a list of all colors, styles, special colormaps, themes, palettes and lexers,